Ossitech/PiCamera/README.md

 that could be screwed onto the underside of the Pi to hold the SD-Card in place, on which the OS is stored.
-This of course won't be necessary for others but it had to considered while designing the camera housing.
+This of course won't be necessary for others but it had to be considered while designing the camera housing.

 ### Screen
 The screen is a touch screen with a resolution of 800 x 480 pixels.